-40 Symbols That Contain Secrets That Are Not So SecretBy Jo Arazi
+Secrets That Are Not So Secret: 40 Symbols Hidden In Plain SightBy Jo Arazi

 If you are very observant, you’ll see people often follow the same pattern of living.
 They go through the same routine day in day out with little to no variation.
 In the same sense, we most likely use the same products every day without taking second glances.
 After all, most of us are contented with our style of living so there’s no need for change.
-We don’t usually even think before buying things like our favorite drink, nor do we pay much attention to the logo on our cars.
-This is because they are tested and trusted, and we don’t look too deeply into things that have become part of the landscape.
-But ignoring the little things doesn’t allow us to take note of cleverly designed logos in several items we use daily.
-Without further ado, we present our list and you’ll be surely surprised.
+Oftentimes, we don’t even think before buying items like our favorite drink, nor do we pay much attention to the logo on our cars.
+This is because they are tested and trusted.
+With time, our eyes tend to ignore them without even knowing it.
+However, ignoring these little details doesn’t allow you to take note of cleverly designed logos in several items we use daily.
+Without further ado, we present a list of carefully curated logos that will make you surprised.
 Let’s dive in.

-Seeing your face on currency is a sure pointer that you’ve made it and have become a legend.
+Seeing your face on a currency is a pointer that you’ve made it and have become a legend – somewhat.
 The penny, which isn’t used much anymore, has carried the face of former US president Abraham Lincoln since 1908.
 Have you ever wondered who created the portrait?

 Well, let’s give the audience what they want already.
 The portrait credit goes to Victor David Brenner.
 The initials V.D.B. on Lincoln’s shoulder says it all.
 Victor engraved his initials on all his works at the US mint so he could be remembered forever.